 “No, not me.
 He’s…” She looked behind her and realized she was waving at nothing. “…gone,” she finished lamely.

 The man stared down at her, but he was really listening to the static voices coming through his little box.
 He tore a pen from his breast pocket and began scribbling notes onto a worn pad.
 Wren hated how he made her feel so small.
 “Go on home," he told her.
 "It’s not safe.”
 He murmured something guttural into his box and then brushed past her.

 As the policeman headed off in the direction of the park, Wren wondered what had happened.
 The boy had been right behind her, she was sure of it, and then he wasn’t.
 She turned around to see if there was someone else she could tell, and there he was again.

 “You disappeared.
 I was trying to help you and you ran away.”

 “That man can't help me,” he told her.

 “But you can’t stay out here alone in the dark."
-The policeman had already disappeared down the path ahead, but maybe he'd come back soon.
+She turned to call out to the policeman, but he'd already disappeared down the path.
 "Let’s sit down somewhere and talk.”

-She hoped the boy wasn’t going to bolt again.
-She kept a careful eye on him this time as they walked back to where the city lights were brighter and found a bench.
+She kept a careful eye on him as they walked back to where the city lights were brighter and found a bench.
 Wren sat down next to him, but not too close.
 He already looked uneasy and she didn't want to spook him and have him running off again.

 "My name's Wren.
 What's yours?"